 Retail sales

 Good Friday Not permitted

-December 24th Normal trading Monday to Saturday
+December 24 th Normal trading Monday to Saturday

-8:00 AM to 12:00 midnight Sunday
+8:00 AM to 12 midnight Sunday

-Christmas Day Not permitted December 31st Normal trading
+Christmas Day Not permitted

+December 31 st Normal trading

 - 3. The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining this licence. - 4.
-The premises is to be operated at all times in accordance with the Plan of Management dated February 2021 as may be varied from time to time after consultation with NSW Police.
+The premises is to be operated at all times in accordance with the Plan of Management dated November 2021 as may be varied from time to time after consultation with NSW Police.
 A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 5.
-The licensee or its representative must join and be an active participant in the local liquor accord. - 6.
-Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, and - (ii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings. - 7.
-Licensee training must be completed no later than 6 months from the date of grant of the liquor licence.
+Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, and - (ii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings. - 6.
+The licensee or its representative must join and be an active participant in the local liquor accord. - 7.
+If the local consent authority does not approve the continuation of the trial period in the development consent for trade between 10:00 AM 12:00 midnight (Monday to Saturday), 12 months from the date the Occupation Certificate is issued (or as may be extended from time to time), the trading hours of the premises will revert to 10:00 AM 11:00 PM (Monday to Saturday)